Isak Karlsson

 • Designed the self-healing curation system: event- and schedule-driven automation prunes, cleans, merges, and expands the knowledge base as new events arrive, with a "curator" filtering inputs and several learning systems maintaining accuracy.

-System Development Engineer II · Amazon Web Services (AWS), Seattle, WA Oct 2022 – Feb 2026
+System Development Engineer II · Amazon Web Services (AWS) Oct 2022 – Feb 2026

 • Built infrastructure and systems for supply-chain planning.